hero-banner

 All HBsAg-positive individuals should be screened for HDV at least once.4

-– 2025 HBV Guidelines from the European Association for the Study of the Liver
+– 2025 HBV Guidelines from the European Association for the Study of the Liver (EASL)

 • The American Association for the Study of Liver Diseases (AASLD) recommends testing of HBsAg-positive persons at risk for HDV, which include8:

-• Immigrants from endemic regions:
+• Persons born in HDV endemic regions:

 • Africa (West Africa, Horn of Africa)